-In recent years, the designer street drug flakka has been the culprit in bizarre incidents, mainly in Broward County, South Florida, involving seemingly superhuman strength, random nudity, violent behavior, and face-eating attacks.
-What flakka does to the people who use has health and law enforcement on guard.
+In recent years, the designer street drug Flakka has been the culprit in bizarre incidents, mainly in Broward County, South Florida, involving seemingly superhuman strength, random nudity, violent behavior, and face-eating attacks.
+What Flakka does to the people who use it has health and law enforcement on guard.
 The potent drug acts similar to other stimulants, but it is believed to be stronger, which means addiction can happen rapidly.
-People who are battling an addiction to flakka and other substances might need professional help with leaving the drug alone for good once and for all.
+People who are battling an addiction to Flakka and other substances might need professional help with leaving the drug alone for good once and for all.

 Flakka is a potent street drug believed to have its origins in South Florida.
 It is derived from the synthetic cathinone, or chemical compound, called alpha-Pyrrolidinopentiophenone, or alpha-PVP or a-PVP for short.
 The substance, which can come in the form of pink or white crystals, may also be referred to as “gravel” or bath salts.
 Other names for it include Lunar Wave, Cloud Nine, and Scarface.
 The crystals have been described as having a loud or foul odor, and they can be snorted, eaten, injected, or vaped.

 Despite its strong association with street drug culture, it was first developed as a central nervous system stimulant and pressor agent in the 1960s, according to ResearchGate.net.
 The drug is also abused in Europe and Japan as well as the United States.